Dallas (TV series): Broadcasts in the United Kingdom

-In the UK, the rights to show Dallas had been bought by the BBC and quickly became a ratings winner, drawing audiences of over 20 million.
-However, in 1985 the corporation refused to pay $60,000 per-episode asking price for the next (ninth) series.
+In the UK, the rights to show Dallas had been bought by the BBC and it quickly became a ratings winner, drawing audiences of over 20 million.
+However, in 1985 the corporation refused to pay the $60,000 per-episode asking price for the ninth series.
 Whilst negotiating with the distributor to acquire the next season, their commercial rival, the ITV franchise holder Thames Television unexpectedly stepped in and met the price.
 The BBC reacted angrily to this development, pulling the current series mid-run, and threatening to broadcast the remaining episodes simultaneously with Thames Television's intended scheduling in November of that year.
-It caused a furore in the press and a question on the matter was even asked at Westminster in Parliament.
-The BBC relented, and re-commenced their broadcasts of the current series.
-Ultimately, the regulatory Independent Broadcasting Authority forced Thames Television to back down on their plans, with the IBA ordering them to sell the latest series that they had bought (season nine, the dream season) back to the BBC, at a loss.
-Dallas continued to be broadcast on the BBC, being shown on BBC1 until the end of the series run until 1991.
+It caused a furore in the press and a question on the matter was even asked in Parliament.
+The BBC relented, and re-commenced their broadcasts of the current series on 27 March.

+Ultimately, numerous other ITV franchises, in particular Granada Television and Yorkshire Television, were not happy with the deal and thus complained to the regulatory Independent Broadcasting Authority.
+After a few months pressure from the IBA and other ITV franchise holders, Thames Television backed down on their plans and sold season nine back to the BBC, at a loss.
+It took until January 1986 for the matter to be resolved.
+Dallas continued to be broadcast on BBC1 until the end of the series' run in 1991.